stho32/PreciseFolderSync/README.md

         - Execute(toBasePath):
             - The targetfilePath is formed out of the relativePathInFrom and the toBasePath
             - If the targetfilePath does exist, it is deleted.
+    - All whatif implementations are the same as their execute counterparts, but they do not execute the IO action that would "modify" the file system (create or delete a directory, copy or not copy a file).
+Instead they print to the screen what they would have done.

     - The collection can be sorted.
         - The first sorting level is descending by "isFile" (Files to the bottom).